Gozo, Malta

 Karnmi Grima and the Gozitan Apparition of Our Lady

-Cultivation fields, Island of Gozo, Malta
+Crop fields, Island of Gozo, Malta

-Summer parched smallholdings around Gharb.
+Summer-parched smallholdings around Gharb.

-Gharb: one of the Most Gozitan Towns in Gozo
+Gharb: One of the Most Gozitan Towns in Gozo

 The name sounded familiar.
 It translated the village at the western end of Gozo.

-Gharb, Island of Gozo, Malta
+Gharb, island of Gozo, Malta

-Gharb's central square, a village with traditional Gozo architecture.
+Central square of Gharb, a village with traditional Gozo architecture.

 The Providential Bathing Refuge of Ramla

-We crossed the island from West to North.
+We crossed the island from west to north.
 A country road that we had not yet traveled leads us to the imminence of Ir-Ramla, the bay of Ramla.

 Ramla, Gozo, Malta

-Finally, darkness defeats Victoria.
+Ultimately, the darkness defeats Victoria.

 Comino Lagoon, Malta